 \subsubsection{Baseline models}

 Apart from a set of state-of-the-arts, we also compare our model with the variants of CNN- and RNN-based models.
 We use 1D-CNN (without spatial or temporal information), 2D-CNN (only with spatial information) and 3D-CNN (with both spatial and temporal information) models for comparison and investigating the influence of spatial and temporal information on brain intention recognition.
-The 1D-CNN model just uses the raw EEG vectors as input.The 2D-CNN model is fed with the data meshes transformed by equation (\ref{eq:1}), but without sliding window segmentation.
+The 1D-CNN model just uses the raw EEG vectors as input.
+The 2D-CNN model is fed with the data meshes transformed by equation (\ref{eq:1}), but without sliding window segmentation.
 The 3D-CNN model uses the same input data with that fed into the cascade model.
-Each of the three CNN models has three convolutional layers without subsampling layers, one fully connected layer with 1024 nurons and one softmax output layer.
+Each of the three CNN models has three convolutional layers without subsampling layers, one fully connected layer with 1024 neurons and one softmax output layer.
 The kernel size of the models are $3$, $3\times 3$ and $3\times 3\times 3$ for 1D, 2D and 3D, respectively, and the stride keeps constant of $1$.
-The number of feature maps of each CNN layer are $32$, $64$ and $128$ for all baseline models.
-For comparison purpose, we keep all the hyper-parameters of the baseline CNN models the same with the CNN part of our proposed method, except for their own particular hyper-parameters.

-To make a fair comparison with both cascade model and parallel model, we keep the RNN baseline models with two LSTM layers between two fully connected layers and choose 64 and 16 as the hidden state size of LSTM cells respectively.
+There are $32$, $64$ and $128$ feature maps in CNN for all baseline models.
+For comparison purpose, we keep all the hyper-parameters of the baseline CNN models the same with the CNN part of our proposed method.
+To make a fair comparison with both the cascade model and the parallel model, we use two RNN baseline models both with two LSTM layers between two fully connected layers, and choose 64 and 16 as the hidden state size of LSTM cells respectively.